 \section{Related Work}

 \textbf{Simplifying GNNs.}\quad A growing body of work shows that much of a GNN's power can be retained—even improved for some tasks—when message passing is simplified or fixed.
 Early evidence comes from \citet{kipf2017semisupervised}, inspiring lines of work where aggregation layers are frozen or randomized:\ \citet{RR-GCN} are competitive on relational graphs with randomly transformed random features; \citet{Kelesis2025} analyze partially frozen GCNs, showing that fixing aggregation can mitigate over-smoothing and ease optimization; and GESN \citep{gesn} compute embeddings via a dynamical system with randomly initialized reservoir weights, after which only a linear readout is trained \citep{MICHELI2024127965}.
-Another simplification comes from SGC \citep{sgcn}, which remove nonlinearities from a GCN, yielding a model equivalent to applying a low-pass graph filter followed by a linear readout.
-For link prediction \citep{qarkaxhija2024link}, SGCNs are found to be better than GCNs, but even removing the linear classifier\textemdash and thus all trainable parameters\textemdash provides a good baseline.
-Fixed aggregation is also used in APPNP \citep{gasteiger2018combining}:\ An MLP is first trained to produce node embeddings, and a subsequent Personalized PageRank–based propagation is applied; though the propagation itself is fixed, gradients flow through during backpropagation.
-And for graph {classification} on non-attributed graphs, \citet{cai2022simpleeffectivebaselinenonattributed} show that first-neighborhood statistics with an SVM form a surprisingly strong baseline, but performance lags on attributed graphs.